Lusail: Housing & accommodation

+Tourism

+Qatar has launched several large tourism projects, including the Lusail City complex.
+The Tourism Ministry is projecting an eventual arrival rate of 6 million to 7 million visitors annually, a dramatic increase from the 2022 figure of 2.6 million arrivals from abroad.
+Place Vendôme Mall, Katara Towers, Al Maha Island, Lusail Winter Wonderland, Crescent Park, Lusail Marina, Lusail Pedestrian Bridges and Qetaifan islands are among the most important tourist centers of Lusail.

+Al Maha Island

+Lusail Winter Wonderland, crowned as Al Maha Island's key attraction is a 93,000 m2 theme park offering 50 amusement rides.
+It will include a 150-foot Ferris wheel, 25 family rides, 15 children rides, and 10 thrill rides.
+It also has a 395 rollercoaster.
+Al Maha Island also includes The Arena, a concert venue and fan zone, with a capacity of 3,000-5000 spectators area.

 Transport

 Transport in Lusail is facilitated by six main roads which connect to Doha in the south, connect to Lusail Highway in the east and north and connect to Al Khor Highway in the west.

 Doha Metro's Red Line runs through Lusail, providing its residents with convenient access to Doha and Al Wakrah.
 Lusail station opened to the public on 10 December 2019 along with three other Red Line stations, over six months after the opening of the line's first 13 stations.
 It is located on Al Khor Coastal Road (also known as Route Q1A) and is the northern terminus of the Red Line.
 There is one metrolink, which is the Doha Metro's free feeder bus network, servicing the station: